lsaffre/commondata/README.rst

 -----------------------

 The library does **not** provide much querying functionality.
 Just the basic minimum, used to write test cases.
-This is by design.
+This is a design choice.
 This data is meant to be imported into existing systems which offer their own querying facilities.